 2. Get to know your community and clean your streets at the same time.

-Join the Great British Spring Clean from 22 March to 23 April 2019 to help raise awareness about littering and clean the streets!
+Join the Great British Spring Clean from 22 March to 23 April 2019 to help raise awareness about littering and cleaning our streets.
 Find your local clean-up group or go one step further and host one yourself.

-You can now take photos of the litter you see in your area and upload them to an app called Littergram so that councils can better identity litter grot spots and clear up the mess.
+You can now take photos of the litter you see in your area and upload them to an app called Littergram.
+It’ll alert councils to litter grot spots so they can clear up the mess.